-- assist all stakeholders, including pharmaceutical companies, member associations, other national trade associations, medical societies, third party event organizers, etc., in the factors to consider when determining whether locations and venues are appropriate, for meetings organized by pharmaceutical companies or third parties such as medical societies and - provide direction for pharmaceutical companies in the process of assessing the appropriateness of their own meetings and their involvement in supporting meetings organized by others, such as medical societies, (e.g. by sponsorship of expert speakers, paying for healthcare professionals to attend or other type of assistance such as providing a grant, renting exhibition space, etc.).
+- assist all stakeholders, including pharmaceutical companies, member associations, other national trade associations, medical societies, third party event organizers, etc., in the factors to consider when determining whether locations and venues are appropriate, for meetings organized by pharmaceutical companies or third parties such as medical societies and - provide direction for pharmaceutical companies in the process of assessing the appropriateness of their own meetings and their involvement in supporting meetings organized by others (third party, e.g. congresses, events), such as medical societies, (e.g. by sponsorship of expert speakers or other type of assistance such as providing a grant, renting exhibition space, etc.). - Propose criteria to consider when supporting healthcare professionals to attend these educational events a.
 Criteria to consider when assessing the appropriateness of the Location of an Event (non-exhaustive)